marymar/vue-harry-potter-quiz-workshop/workshop-steps/step7.md

 For changing our values in the store we have to use a defined way for it, and do it over a set of methods, which are defined within the mutation property.

 Therefore, we have to define further each property inside the store as a set method if we want to mutate those values.
-We will also store the data in the `localStorage` of the browser.
+We'll also store the data in the `localStorage` of the browser.

 ```javascript
 // store/index.js